fontanf/generalizedassignmentsolver/README.md

   - with CPLEX `-a vnsbranching_cplex` :heavy_check_mark:
 - Variable-depth neighborhood search (see "Handbook of Metaheuristics", 4.5.1 Variable-Depth Methods)
   - k-agents reallocation neighborhood `-a vdns_simple` :heavy_check_mark:
-- Path relinking with ejection chain neighborhood and adaptative control of penalty weights :x:
 - Local search with LocalSolver `-a localsolver` :heavy_check_mark:

 ## Exact algorithms